Neil Young: Experimental years (1980–1988)

 After providing the incidental music to the 1980 film Where the Buffalo Roam, Young released Hawks & Doves (November 3, 1980), a short record pieced together from sessions going back to 1974.

 Re·ac·tor (1981), an electric album recorded with Crazy Horse, also included material from the 1970s.
-Young did not tour in support of either album; in total, he played only one show, a set at the 1980 Bread and Roses Festival in Berkeley, between the end of his 1978 tour with Crazy Horse and the start of his tour with the Trans Band in mid-1982.
+Young did not tour in support of either album; in total, he played only two shows, a set at the 1980 Bread and Roses Festival in Berkeley and another at the Mike Bloomfield Tribute at The Ritz, between the end of his 1978 tour with Crazy Horse and the start of his tour with the Trans Band in mid-1982.

 The 80s were really good.
 The 80s were like, artistically, very strong for me, because I knew no boundaries and was experimenting with everything that I could come across, sometimes with great success, sometimes with terrible results, but nonetheless I was able to do this, and I was able to realize that I wasn't in a box, and I wanted to establish that.